UNdot33K/ScriptKiddie_AV/README.md

 hashed files results are saved and the other is called "Results" where the comparison results are saved.

-the batch file can be edited so you can use different settings, in that case you can change the paths set at the top of the script or tweak the Main code and then it is expected to work on Windows 7, 10, 11.
+The batch file can be edited so you can use different settings, in that case you can change the paths set at the top of the script or tweak the Main code and then it is expected to work on Windows 7, 10, 11.